South Carolina Workers' Compensation Statute of Limitations

 - Special Rules for Death Claims – Sometimes a worker is tragically injured and succumbs to those injuries.
 After a fatal workplace accident, it would be cruel to force loved ones to immediately “notify” an employer within just 90 days.
 Therefore, South Carolina law gives the surviving spouse and children up to two years to bring their claim for death benefits, funeral benefits, and other compensation.

 Keep in mind, however, that not all fatalities are automatically going to qualify for this exception to the notice period.
-For instance, a person may be exposed to a dangerous condition and receive a terminal diagnosis that will ultimately lead to death, but which may take weeks or months to actually result in death.
+For instance, a person may be exposed to a dangerous condition and receive a terminal diagnosis that will ultimately lead to death but may take weeks or months to actually result in death.
 If your loved one is suffering from a life-threatening occupational illness, it is best to go ahead and report the illness to the employer as soon as possible after diagnosis.

 - Occupational Disease Claims – For exposures like asbestos, lead poisoning, radiation, and other cases of “occupational diseases,” the law also grants an exception to the general statute of limitations.
 In these limited circumstances, the clock does not start ticking, so to speak, until the worker has a diagnosis rendered and is so informed of that diagnosis.
 The reason for this is pretty clear.
 A person may suffer from a nasty cough for years and not realize what it is or have any reason to think it’s serious.
 However, once a doctor definitively diagnoses the condition, the person has two years from that date to make a claim for workers’ compensation if the condition is believed to be caused by the work environment.